The turn of the 1950s and 1960s was a breaking point in the history of pop music, golden age of rockabilly, teen pop and doo wop. In

 4. Budget labels

-5. Generally, Artists who can be classified to teen pop, rock and white doo-wop are included.
+5. Generally, Artists classified to teen pop, rock, girl groups and white doo-wop are included.

 You